BeauJoh/thesis/source/11-chapter-3-ode.md

 In general, the results of this chapter identify a few major points.
 Firstly, energy is correlated to execution time for most applications.
 Secondly, particular accelerator types do not perform best under all applications encompassing a dwarf.
-Finally, all dwarfs are not suited to one type of accelerator -- for instance GPU type accelerators are unsuited to the combinational-logic dwarf.
+Finally, all dwarfs are not suited to one type of accelerator -- for instance, GPU type accelerators are unsuited to the combinational-logic dwarf.

-These last two points reinforce the assumption that there is a most appropriate accelerator for any particular OpenCL code, this in turn raises an interesting research question, "can the automatic characterization of a kernel allow the efficient scheduling of work to the most appropriate accelerator", the workload characterization tool -- AIWC -- is introduced in the next Chapter whilst the broader question is addressed in [Chapter @sec:chapter-5-accelerator-predictions].
+These last two points reinforce the assumption that there is a most appropriate accelerator for any particular OpenCL code, this, in turn, raises an interesting research question, "can the automatic characterization of a kernel allow the efficient scheduling of work to the most appropriate accelerator", the workload characterization tool -- AIWC -- is introduced in the next Chapter whilst the broader question is addressed in [Chapter @sec:chapter-5-accelerator-predictions].